Jamie Kadavy Owner / Certified CCW Instructor

 Checks and verifies each Soldiers weapon on the range for safety

 Checks and verifies each Soldiers weapon off the range for any rounds still in the chamber

-Antiterrorism Awareness Training, Nuclear Terrorism and Health Effects, Nuclear Protection, Theater Specific Antiterrorism Training, Medial Effects of Radiological and Nuclear Materials, Radiological Terrorism, Nuclear Weapons and Radiological Devices, Radiological and Nuclear Incident Response, Nuclear Detection Equipment, Urban Operations, Riot Control, Traffic Control, Search & Detaining Procedures, Combat Life Saver, Public Relations for Foreign Policies, Hand to Hand Combat, Vehicle Search Procedures, Defensive and Offensive Driving, Military Weapons Specialist, Recognition of Improvised Explosive Devises, Recognition of Vehicle Born Improvised Explosive Devises, Various Documentation of Daily Engagements, Radio & GPS Communication Expert, Mine Awareness, Hot/Cold Weather Injury Prevention, Law of Land Warfare, Personnel Recovery, Management Control, Risk Management, Media Awareness, Ammunition Handler, Anti-Fratricide, Planning For Terrorism & Tactical Violence, Case Studies in Terrorism, Crime Prevention, Combating Trafficking in Persons, Cold Weather Survival Course, Warrior Leadership Course, Senior Leadership Course
+Antiterrorism Awareness Training, Nuclear Terrorism and Health Effects, Nuclear Protection, Theater Specific Antiterrorism Training, Medial Effects of Radiological and Nuclear Materials, Radiological Terrorism, Nuclear Weapons and Radiological Devices, Radiological and Nuclear Incident Response, Nuclear Detection Equipment, Urban Operations, Riot Control, Traffic Control, Search & Detaining Procedures, Combat Life Saver, Public Relations for Foreign Policies, Hand to Hand Combat, Vehicle Search Procedures, Defensive and Offensive Driving, Military Weapons Specialist, Recognition of Improvised Explosive Devises, Recognition of Vehicle Born Improvised Explosive Devises, Various Documentation of Daily Engagements, Radio & GPS Communication Expert, Mine Awareness, Hot/Cold Weather Injury Prevention, Law of Land Warfare, Personnel Recovery, Management Control, Risk Management, Media Awareness, Ammunition Handler, Anti-Fratricide, Planning For Terrorism & Tactical Violence, Case Studies in Terrorism, Crime Prevention, Combating Trafficking in Persons, Cold Weather Survival Course, Warrior Leadership Course, Advanced Leadership Course, and Senior Leadership Course.

 Awards and Decorations: